martel-innovate/join-fiware-lab-guide/docs/node-connection/infographic.md

-# Registering your node in the Infographic
+# Registering your Node in the Infographic